TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Conclusion

-We introduce \sys, a tolerance-aware optimistic protocol that makes neural network computation verifiable on heterogeneous accelerators without relying on bitwise determinism or trusted hardware. \sys verifies results \emph{up to} operator-specific acceptance regions by combining portable IEEE-754 bounds with tight empirical error percentile thresholds, and it localizes disputes to a single operator via a \seqsplit{Merkle-anchored} dispute game followed by a low-cost leaf check.
-This design preserves native kernels and performance while providing vendor-agnostic accountability; our implementation and attack study demonstrate the robustness of the tolerance-aware approach.
+We introduce \sys, a tolerance-aware optimistic protocol that makes neural network computation verifiable without relying on bitwise determinism or trusted hardware. \sys verifies results \emph{up to} operator-specific acceptance regions by combining portable IEEE-754 bounds with tight empirical error percentile thresholds, and it localizes disputes to a single operator via a Merkle-anchored dispute game followed by a low-cost leaf check.
+This design preserves native kernels and performance while providing vendor-agnostic accountability; our implementation and attack study demonstrate the robustness and practicality of tolerance-aware verification for real-world ML workloads.

-\sys naturally handles multi-step workloads (autoregressive decoding, diffusion sampling, and training) by layering time over the dispute game.
-Concretely, we commit to a temporal Merkle tree of step states (e.g., token logits, parameter checkpoints), bisect first across time to the earliest offending step, then within that step across the operator DAG to the leaf adjudication.
-This 2D partition yields prefix finality: early tokens/steps can finalize even while later steps remain subject to challenge.
-For training, we anchor checkpoints and optimizer state, verify per-update deltas, and permit windowed challenges over mini-batches.
-A minor limitation is calibration churn: onboarding new devices or kernels requires efficiently updating empirical thresholds and validating them.
-Extending \sys so that multi-step settings work by generalizing temporal bisection/$N$ way partition with windowed mini-batch challenges and streamlining threshold calibration is ongoing work.